-Then, at the mark you measured, you should have 2 square knots tied over the new 4-strand groups to form a tube of some kind.
+At the mark you measured you should have 2 square knots tied over the new 4-strand groups to form a tube of some kind.
 Flip the end result, tying the last 4-strand group.

 6 – KNOTTING AND TRIMMING

-Do one final knot to tie all the cords together to completely craft a macrame plant hanger of your own.
+Make one final knot to tie all the cords together and completely craft a macrame plant hanger of your own.
 Measure the distance of your final knot from below your 2nd-knot row—about seven inches for this tutorial.
 Loop all the cords in one, then pull to secure and tighten the knot.
 Make the ends even by trimming the cords.

 7 – ADDING THE PLANTER & INSTALLING THE HANGER

 Finally, add the planter to the macrame plant hanger and install it.
 Carefully sort the branches of your plant between cord groups.
-The hook you used to hang the macrame plant hanger should be able to handle the weight of the plant and is attached and secured to the ceiling.
+The hook you used to hang the macrame plant hanger should be able to handle the weight of the plant and secured to the ceiling.

-Hang your favorite plant with this DIY plant hanger made with macrame to brighten up your place and give it a homier feel.
+Hang your favorite plant with this DIY plant hanger made with macrame to brighten up your place and give it a more homey feel.

 Source: Alexis via Persia Lou